 Professional Biography

 Trey Smith is an adjunct instructor at Penn GSE.
-Trey has taught biology, chemistry, computer science, physical science, and social studies in Philadelphia public school schools since 2007.
-As a teacher at Boys' Latin of Philadelphia Charter School, he received a 2014 Teacher as Hero Award from the National Liberty Museum and the 2012 Outstanding Science Teacher Award from the Philadelphia Chapter of the Pennsylvania Society of Professional Engineers.
+Trey has taught computer science, engineering, science, and social studies in Philadelphia public school schools since 2007.
+As a teacher at Boys’ Latin of Philadelphia Charter School, he received the 2021 Presidential Award for Excellence in Mathematics and Science Teaching from President Biden.
+He currently teaches K–8 students in a multidisciplinary makerspace at Marian Anderson Neighborhood Academy in the School District of Philadelphia.

-Trey has served as a teacher consultant with the Philadelphia Writing Project (PhilWP) at Penn GSE since 2009.
-He has co-facilitated PhilWP's signature Invitational Summer Institute on Writing and Literacy for four summers and serves on PhilWP's advisory board.
+Trey has been a teacher consultant with the Philadelphia Writing Project (PhilWP) at Penn GSE since 2009.
+He has co-facilitated PhilWP's signature Invitational Summer Institute on Writing and Literacy for six summers and serves on PhilWP's advisory board.